Vincent Gigante: Genovese crime boss

-In 1981, Genovese's succecessor, Philip "Benny Squint" Lombardo, stepped down as boss due to poor health.
+By 1980, Gigante was promoted to consigliere of the Genovese family.
+In 1981, Genovese's successor, Philip "Benny Squint" Lombardo, stepped down as boss due to poor health.
 With Lombardo's support, Gigante became boss of the Genovese family.
-Anthony "Fat Tony" Salerno was made front boss of the Genovese family to fool law enforcement.
+Anthony "Fat Tony" Salerno was made front boss of the family to fool law enforcement.

-Gigante built a vast network of bookmaking and loansharking rings and from extortions of garbage, shipping, trucking, and construction companies seeking labor peace or contracts from carpenters', Teamsters and laborers' unions, including those at the Javits Center, as well as protection payoffs from merchants at the Fulton Fish Market.
-Gigante also had influence in the Feast of San Gennaro in Little Italy, operating gambling games, extorting payoffs from vendors, and pocketing thousands of dollars donated to a neighborhood church—until a 1995 crackdown by New York City officials.
+Gigante built a vast network of bookmaking and loansharking rings, profiting from the extortion of garbage, shipping, trucking and construction companies seeking labor peace or contracts from carpenters', Teamsters and laborers' unions, including those at the Javits Center, as well as protection payoffs from merchants at the Fulton Fish Market.
+Gigante also had influence in the Feast of San Gennaro in Little Italy, operating gambling games, extorting payoffs from vendors and pocketing thousands of dollars donated to a neighborhood church until a 1995 crackdown by New York City officials.

-On April 13, 1986, Gambino crime family underboss Frank DeCicco was killed when his car was bombed following a visit to Paul Castellano loyalist James Failla.
+On April 13, 1986, Gambino crime family underboss Frank DeCicco was murdered when his car was bombed following a visit to James Failla, a loyalist to murdered Gambino boss Paul Castellano.
 The bombing was carried out by Victor Amuso and Anthony Casso of the Lucchese crime family, under orders of Gigante and Lucchese boss Anthony Corallo, to avenge Castellano and Thomas Bilotti by killing their successors.
-John Gotti planned to visit Failla that day, but canceled, and the bomb was detonated after a soldier who was with DeCicco was mistaken for the boss.
+John Gotti planned to visit Failla that day but canceled, and the bomb was detonated after a Gambino soldier accompanying DeCicco was mistaken for Gotti.

-In January 1987, Salerno was sentenced to 100 years in prison for racketeering, along with top members of the other New York families, as part of the Mafia Commission Trial.
-Salerno had initially been billed as the boss of the Genovese family, but shortly after the trial, Salerno's longtime right-hand man, Vincent "The Fish" Cafaro, turned informant and told the FBI that Salerno had been a front for the real boss, Gigante.
-Cafaro revealed that the Genovese family had been keeping up this ruse since 1969.
-FBI bugs had captured a conversation in which Salerno and capo Matthew "Matty the Horse" Ianniello were reviewing a list of prospective candidates to become made members in another family.
-Frustrated that the nicknames of the potential inductees had not been included, Salerno shrugged and said, "I'll leave this up to the boss."
+In January 1987, Salerno was sentenced to 100 years in prison for racketeering, along with top members of the other Five Families of New York, as part of the Mafia Commission Trial.
+Salerno had initially been billed as the boss of the Genovese family, but shortly after the trial, his longtime right-hand man, Vincent "The Fish" Cafaro, turned informant and told the FBI that Salerno had been acting as a front for Lombardo and Gigante since 1969.
+FBI bugs captured a conversation in which Salerno and captain Matthew "Matty the Horse" Ianniello reviewed a list of prospective candidates to become made members in another family; frustrated that the nicknames of the potential inductees had not been included, Salerno shrugged and said, "I'll leave this up to the boss."
+It was well known in the New York Mafia long before then that Salerno was a front.
+For example, newly inducted soldiers were told that Gigante, not Salerno, headed the Genovese family.

-Gigante was reclusive, and almost impossible to capture on wiretaps, speaking softly, avoiding the phone, and even at times whistling into the receiver.
-He almost never left his home unoccupied because he knew FBI agents would sneak in and plant a bug.
-Genovese members were not allowed to mention Gigante's name in conversations or phone calls.
+Gigante was reclusive, and almost impossible to capture on wiretaps, speaking softly, avoiding telephones and even at times whistling into the receiver.
+He almost never left his home unoccupied because he knew federal agents would sneak in and plant a bug.
+Genovese members were not allowed to mention Gigante's name in conversations or during phone calls.
 When they had to mention him, members pointed to their chins or made the letter "C" with their fingers.